kamilaworonicz-ba/hostess-application-onboarding-improvement/docs/02_requirements.md

 The training version may be used only for onboarding and practice.
 Real customer surveys must be collected using the production application.

+### BR-02* - NEW BUSSINES RULE?
+A new hostess must complete the core training scenario before her first independent field shift.

 ---

 ## 2.3.
 Example User Stories & Acceptance Criteria